codesyogesh67/React-Dashboard/README.md

+This is built with:

+•	React
+•	Firebase (Database & Authentication)
+•	Redux
+•	Material-ui Component
+•	Flexbox

  It's Order Management App where you can place order, review order by manager or employee which can be seen in customer's order list as processing or processed status.